bad-ants-fleet/ribolands/README.md

-# ribolands
-energy landscapes and folding kinetics of nucleic acids
+# ribolands - kinetic analysis of nucleic acids

-**ribolands** is a package to compute folding kinetics on dynamic or bimolecular energy landscapes.
+**ribolands** is a package to analyze nucleic acid folding kinetics.
 It provides wrapper functions for the programs `RNAsubopt`, `barriers` and `treekin`, which have to installed separately.
 See below for an example workflow.

 Two scripts for cotranscriptional folding are part of `ribolands`: